Frankenstein AI Videos

 Describe your Frankenstein scene

-Write the Frankenstein scene you want, including the moment, location, and camera direction.
+Write the Frankenstein scene you want, in plain words.

 2. 02